maphew/zadam-trilium-wiki/TLS-configuration.md

 First thing to do is to get a TLS certificate.
 You have two options:

 * Recommended - get TLS certificate signed by root certificate authority.
 For personal usage, the best choice is [Let's encrypt](https://letsencrypt.org).
 It's free, automated and easy.
+You can take a look at Certbot for automatic TLS setup.
 * generate your own self-signed certificate.
 You will have extra trouble with importing the certificate into all machines from which you connect to the server installation so this is not recommended.

 ## Modifying config.ini